vendia/live-lambda/README.md

 ### License

-lambda-proxy is licensed under the ISC license.
+live-lambda is licensed under the ISC license.
 See the LICENSE file for more details.